Modelur/docs/docs/troubleshooting.md

 2. Copy/paste `cd %appdata%\SketchUp\SketchUp ####\SketchUp\Plugins\Modelur ` (replace _####_ with your version of Sketchup where you have installed Modelur) into Command Prompt and press Enter.
 The path you see in Command Prompt should now point to something like _C:\Users\Username\AppData\Roaming\SketchUp\SketchUp 2017\SketchUp\Plugins\Modelur_.
 3. Copy/paste `for %I in (.) do echo %~sI ` into Command Prompt and press Enter.
 This will create your current location in <a href="https://en.wikipedia.org/wiki/8.3_filename" target="_blank">short 8.3 format</a> and it will look something like _C:\Users\Userna~1\AppData\Roaming\SketchUp\SK4DAC~1\SketchUp\Plugins\Modelur_.
 4. Copy your short address from the Command Prompt (select it with your mouse and press Control + C or right mouse click).
-5. In SketchUp, go to menu Extensions > Modelur and click on the Set Modelur License Path (this is visible only when Modelur can not find the proper path itself).
+5. In SketchUp, go to menu _Extensions --> Modelur_ and click on the *Set Modelur License Pat*h (this is visible only when Modelur can not find the proper path itself).
 Once opened, paste (Control + V) your short path from the Command Prompt and press Enter.
-Once you enter the command and press Enter, Modelur will let you know if license path was set correctly.
+After you enter the command and press Enter, Modelur will let you know if license path was set correctly.
 6. That should be it.
 You can now continue licensing you copy of Modelur.

 In case Modelur tells you that license path is not set correctly, please read the error and follow the procedure above again, making sure to follow instructions exactly.